tidymodels/hardhat/tests/testthat/_snaps/forge-recipe.md

       forge(new_data, blueprint)
     Condition
       Error in `validate_column_names()`:
       !
-The following required columns are missing: 'id'.
+The required column `id` is missing.